I'm trying out a new editing software to make neat little title cards for my blog posts. Cool, huh? |

 I know it's like feeding stray cats, but write them down and put them away.
 Yes, they'll still nag at you, but the best thing you can do is try not to forget about them and try not to think about it too much.
 Who knows?
 They may be your best story ever.
 Just don't let the shiny new idea take you away from what you're working on.

-too much when you're not yet
+Watch out about loving something too much when you're not yet sure about it. |

 Don't Love Them Too Much